AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/planning/database-on-cloud.md

 To learn about alternatives to using custom triggers, see [Use MySQL triggers effectively](mysql-triggers-usage.md) in our support knowledge base.

-## Upgrade ECE-Tools to version 2002.0.21 or higher {#ece-tools-version}
+## Upgrade [!DNL ECE-Tools] to version 2002.0.21 or higher {#ece-tools-version}

 To avoid potential issues with cron deadlocks, upgrade ECE-Tools to version 2002.0.21 or higher.
-For instructions, see [Update ece-tools version](https://devdocs.magento.com/cloud/project/ece-tools-update.html) in our developer documentation.
+For instructions, see [Update `ece-tools` version](https://devdocs.magento.com/cloud/project/ece-tools-update.html) in our developer documentation.

 ## Switch indexer mode safely

 <!--This best practice might belong in the Maintenance phase.
 Database lock prevention might be consolidated under a single heading-->

-Switching indexers generates DDL statements to create triggers which can cause database locks.
+Switching indexers generates [!DNL data definition language] (DDL) statements to create triggers which can cause database locks.
 You can prevent this issue by putting your website in maintenance mode and disabling cron jobs before changing the configuration.
 For instructions, see [Configure indexers](https://experienceleague.adobe.com/docs/commerce-operations/configuration-guide/cli/manage-indexers.html#configure-indexers-1) in the *Adobe Commerce Configuration Guide*.

 ## Do not run DDL statements in Production

-Avoid running DDL (Data Definition Language) statements in the Production environment to prevent conflicts (like table modifications and creations).
+Avoid running DDL statements in the Production environment to prevent conflicts (like table modifications and creations).
 The `setup:upgrade` process is an exception.

 If you need to run a DDL statement, put the website in maintenance mode and disable cron (see the instructions for switching indexes safely in the previous section).